tldr-pages/tldr/pages/windows/choco-pin.md

 > Pin a package at a specific version with Chocolatey.
 > Pinned packages are skipped automatically when upgrading.

-- Display a list of pinned packages and their version:
+- Display a list of pinned packages and their versions:

 `choco pin list`